Suspect in Brooklyn subway train shooting has been arrested, officials say

 How investigators honed in on James

+James got on the subway's N train at the Kings Highway Station on Tuesday at about 8:30 a.m., Essig said.
+After opening fire on the train, he got off at the 36th Street station, boarded an R train across the platform and rode to the 25th Street station stop, Essig said.

+Less than an hour later, he was spotted boarding the subway at 7th Avenue and 9th Street station, about 1.5 miles away, Essig said.

-Investigators combing through the shooting scene found a Glock 9 mm handgun, three extended magazines, two detonated smoke grenades, two non-detonated smoke grenades, a hatchet and keys to a U-Haul van, NYPD Chief of Detectives James Essig said.
+Investigators combing through the shooting scene found a Glock 9 mm handgun, three extended magazines, two detonated smoke grenades, two non-detonated smoke grenades, a hatchet and keys to a U-Haul van, Essig said.
+Witnesses also described the suspect as a heavyset Black man wearing a neon construction jacket.

 Investigators did not find any other weapons or explosives in the van, two law enforcement officials said.
 The officials said it appeared James may have slept in the vehicle.
 They said a license plate reader detected the van driving over the Verrazzano Bridge from Staten Island into Brooklyn around 4 a.m.
 Tuesday.